mlcommons/medperf/examples/fl_post/fl/README.md

 # How to run tests (see next section for a detailed guide)

 - Run `setup_test_no_docker.sh` just once to create certs and download required data.
-- Run `test.sh` to start the aggregator and three collaborators.
+- Run `test.sh <params>` to start the aggregator and three collaborators. (requires BASH, see next section)
 - Run `clean.sh` to be able to rerun `test.sh` freshly.
 - Run `setup_clean.sh` to clear what has been generated in step 1.